 Baltimore State’s Attorney Marilyn J. Mosby has taken to social media to defend her out-of-town trips, calling coverage of them unfair, while declining to answer many questions about the travel company she incorporated last year.

-Mosby offered remarks on Facebook over the weekend in response to last Thursday’s Brew story and Fox45 follow-up about her travels and formation of several businesses to provide consulting and “travel hospitality” services.
+Mosby offered remarks on Facebook over the weekend in response to last Thursday’s Brew story about her travels and formation of several businesses to provide consulting and “travel hospitality” services.

-“I will continue to fight for you even if you don’t recognize that’s I’m doing [sic].
-I’ll be the sacrificial lamb in a city that has lacked stability for the past five year,” she says in another message.
+A third says: “I will continue to fight for you even if you don’t recognize that’s [what] I’m doing.
+I’ll be the sacrificial lamb in a city that has lacked stability for the past five year.”

 But while the city’s top prosecutor was vociferous on the Baltimore Crime and Homicide Facebook page over the weekend, she had little to say in response to The Brew’s questions about Mahogany Elite Travel and the two other for-profit entities she formed last year.

-Her statement described the travel business as a “long-term venture” (her term in office ends in January 2023) and said it currently has no clients and she “has not received a single cent in revenues.”
+Her statement described the travel business as a “long-term venture” (her term in office ends in January 2023) and said it currently has no clients and no revenue stream.

 Timing of Filings